mendhak/mendhak.github.io/_posts/2022-11-18-tls-13-old-android-devices.md

 A chicken and egg situation still exists.
 I don't want to nag every user to install the provider app, but only to users that will need it.
 How then, do I figure out whether a user needs it?

-A very crude approach is to check the Android vesion and simply offer the extra app to install, but as mentioned earlier, it's just unnecessary for most users if they're not using a service that requires TLS 1.3.
+A very crude approach is to check the Android version and simply offer the extra app to install, but as mentioned earlier, it's just unnecessary for most users if they're not using a service that requires TLS 1.3.

 A slightly sophisticated approach would require users running into an SSL socket or handshake exception, figuring out whether it's related to TLS versions, and then offering them the option to install the app.
 I haven't found a reliable way to determine this.